ShuksanGeomatics/Create_Perpendicular_Lines_ArcGIS/readme.txt

 The resulting geometry is written to a text file which can then be converted to a new shapefile using the Create Features from Text File tool in ArcToolbox.

-This scripts has no GUI, and is not formatted as an ArcToolbox tool.
-You will have to change the path to the shapefile, the distance value, and the text output location in the code, and run the script in your favorite Python IDE.

-The input line file should be single part line file (multipart line files will give false results) and ideally post processed by the split line at vertices tool.
+The input line file should be single part line file (multipart line files will give false results).

 The original line file should be in a projected coordinate system.